common-workflow-library/bio-cwl-tools/README.md

 ## Tool Feature Requirements 🆕

-In order to keep consistent with the biotools spec, the first 3 lines of tool wrappers should be as follows.
+The first 3 lines of tool wrappers should be as follows.
 Our CI/CD system checks for these so make sure to include them so they can be merged into the repo.

 ```yaml
 #!/usr/bin/env cwl-runner